HITRUST Results Distribution System FAQs

-The HITRUST RDS is an online portal that allows assessed entities to designate which parties they want to share their assessment results with, how the results can be accessed (via a PDF, web browser and/or API), and the specific assessment detail reports they want to share (such as: certification letter, expanded scope description, and findings).
-The relying party can review and search online for specific elements they are seeking such as: assessment date, scope, control requirements, scores, and corrective action plans.
+The HITRUST RDS is an online portal that allows assessed entities to fulfill the requests of their relying parties by sharing their assessment results via our application.
+Through API integration, the relying party can ingest specific elements they are seeking such as: assessment date, scope, control requirements, scores, corrective action plans (CAPs), and more.

 What are the benefits the HITRUST Results Distribution System (RDS) delivers over the outdated process of sharing and consuming third-party assurance reports in PDF form?

 Across the industry, third-party assurance reports are distributed almost entirely as PDF documents.
 These PDFs must then be manually reviewed by relying parties to confirm various elements that are contained within the results.
 The relying party often needs to re-enter data present in the PDF report into their vendor risk management (VRM) system, third-party risk management (TPRM) system, or governance, risk, and compliance (GRC) system.
 At present, this process is manual and labor-intensive and is generally repeated annually for every third-party vendor.
-The HITRUST Results Distribution System (RDS) enables assessment results to be sent electronically from a highly secure portal where the relying party can review and search online for the specific elements they are seeking and set up customizable views and alerts.
-In addition, relying parties can leverage an API to have the results sent directly to their VRM, TPRM, or GRC systems.
+The HITRUST Results Distribution System (RDS) enables assessment results to be sent electronically from a highly secure portal where the relying party can consume and review available data elements through API directly in their TPRM, VRM, or GRC systems.

 How will Relying Parties who use Vendor Risk Management (VRM) systems benefit?

 For Relying Parties, RDS eliminates the need to manually review and re-enter information from an assessment report.
 RDS enables electronic receipt of assessment results and can enable a VRM system’s analytics capabilities to review results and provide alerts as specified.
 VRM integration will require the use of the RDS API.